Optimization Principle

 The gate isn't "you need a PhD to burn coal."
 The gate is "you need to be the product of 4 billion years of optimization to build an industrial civilization."
 That's a massive intelligence gate.
 The fact that industrialization has side effects the civilization hasn't yet learned to manage is the gradient.
 The pressure that drives the next level of understanding.

-Humans are a local pressure event
+Are humans a local pressure event?

 Earth has been through far worse than us.
 CO2 levels were much higher during the age of dinosaurs.
 The atmosphere was completely different before photosynthetic organisms started producing oxygen.
 The Great Oxidation Event killed nearly everything alive.
 The Permian extinction wiped out 96% of all species.
 The asteroid that killed the dinosaurs erased 75% of life on Earth.
 Five major extinction events in 4 billion years, each one catastrophic.